-The combination Touch AF + Release allows a direct placement of the AF frame for immediate recording.
+The combination Touch AF + Release allows a direct placement of the AF metering field for immediate recording.

-- Select Focusing in the main menu
+- ► Select Focusing in the main menu

-- Select Touch AF
+- ► Select Touch AF

-- Select Touch AF + Release
+- ► Select Touch AF + Release

-- Tap the LCD panel in the desired position
+- ► Tap the LCD panel in the desired position

-• The AF frame cannot be reset as usual via a double tap if Touch AF + Release is activated.
+• The metering field cannot be reset as usual via a double tap if Touch AF + Release is activated.

-TOUCH AF IN EVF MODE
+TOUCH AF IN EVE MODE

-Touch AF is deactivated by default when EVF is in use to prevent any inadvertent altering of the AF frame.
+Touch AF is deactivated by default when EVF is in use to prevent any inadvertent altering of the AF metering field.
 AF Quick Setting (see p.
-189) continues to be accessible.
+166) continues to be accessible.
 This function can also be disabled if that is not wanted (e.g. when focusing with the left eye).
-Factory setting: Off

 - Select Focusing in the main menu

-- Select Touch AF in EVF
+- ► Select Touch AF in EVF

 - Select the desired setting (On, AF Quick Setting only, Off)

-- On

-- Positioning the AF frame (tap)
+- - Positioning the AF metering field (tap)

 - Accessing the AF Quick Setting (tap and hold)

 - AF Quick Setting only

 - Accessing the AF Quick Setting (tap and hold)

 - Off